All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 2: Add anti-inflammatory foods at every meal.
 Include at least two servings of fatty fish per week, a daily serving of berries, and cruciferous vegetables three to four times per week.
 Begin a simple walking routine of 30 minutes daily.

-Week 3: Introduce curcumin supplementation and optimize your sleep routine.
+Week 3: Introduce curcumin supplementation and improve your sleep routine.
 Set a consistent bedtime, reduce screen time after 8 PM, and keep your bedroom below 68 degrees Fahrenheit.

 Week 4: Add a stress management practice.
 Start with 10 minutes of guided meditation or breathwork daily.
 Get blood work done to establish post-protocol baseline markers. telehealth consultation